IONM12/Collaboration/README.md

 # Collaborative Teamworks

-This project demonstrates how to collaborate on transparent layer and with multiuser applications.
+This project demonstrates how to collaborate with TeamWorks, that is MultiUser, MultiPointer and MultiLayer surface.

 ![Screenshot](TeamworksLogo.jpg)